decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 *Proof*:

-The tricky party of the proof is to only use the liveness property when we are sure all non-faulty parties are still running the protocol.
+The tricky part of the proof is to only use the liveness property when we are sure all non-faulty parties are still running the protocol.

 Claim: It cannot be the case that there is an execution where no honest party receives a `<decide, Z>` message.
 Proof of claim: in that case all honest parties will continue to run the protocol and by the liveness property, consider the time the first non-faulty outputs a value - it will send a decide message to all.